guenni68/dir_cleaner/README.md

   # value has to be given in milliseconds
   interval: :timer.minutes(5),

-  # set the max age value of the file,
+  # optional - sets the max age value of the files,
   # defaults to 10 minutes
   # value has to be given in milliseconds
   max_age: :timer.minutes(5)